SupportStore Locator

 Innovation camp

 Since 2008, we have hosted an Innovation Summer Camp in partnership with local universities.
 These camps target engineering and acoustics students at university level.
-The camp is back this year after being cancelled due to the COVID-19 pandemic and will take place in the summer 2022.
 In collaboration with Struer Municipality, Sound Hub Denmark, other local companies and prestigious Danish Universities, the camp will provide 36 students from six universities with three-weeks of ECTS credited education on-site at our headquarters in Struer.
-This year’s assignment has a sustainability and longevity focus and will give the students access to knowledge and tools for understanding and assessing product environmental impacts.
-The overall assignment for the students will be to develop an innovative, long-lasting audio product incorporating a life-cycle assessment.
-At the same time, the camp will be our first experience testing an ambition to establish a residential college in Struer.
+The assignment had a sustainability and longevity focus and gave the students access to knowledge and tools for understanding and assessing product environmental impacts.
+The overall assignment for the students was to develop an innovative, long-lasting audio product incorporating a life-cycle assessment.
+At the same time, the camp was our first experience testing an ambition to establish a residential college in Struer.
 The purpose is to ensure continued interactions with study programmes of key importance to drive research and recruitment and to further develop our capabilities to remain at the forefront of the audio industry and circularity educations to future generations in Denmark and globally.

 Sound and Health